anitawoodruff/err-holidaybot/README.md

 ### Configuration

 To be of any  use, HolidayBot needs to be configured with BambooHR credentials with access to view who's out.
 Optionally, you can also provide it with HipChat credentials so it can pick up on @mentions and pipe up if someone is mentioned who is away.
+There are two ways to configure the plugin, as outlined below.

-#### Configuring from file
+#### Option 1: Configuring from file

 If you have access to the machine your errbot is running on, you can simply provide a `holidaybot_credentials.cfg` in the same directory where you start up the bot, containing the following: (the HipChat section is optional)